-Punggye-ri: What we know about North Korea's nuclear test site - BBC News
+What do we know about N Korea's nuclear site?

 Is there a real risk of radiation?

-North Korea claimed that no radiation had leaked when it conducted its latest test.
+North Korea claimed that no radiation leaked when it conducted its latest test.

 China's Nuclear Safety Administration and South Korea's Nuclear Safety and Security Commission do conduct emergency monitoring for radiation immediately after the tests.

-Experts at the analysis group 38North who closely track the North's nuclear activities said that radionuclides, products of the nuclear reactions that are released into the atmosphere, were detected and traced back to a previous nuclear test, in February 2013.
+Experts at the analysis group 38North, who closely track the North's nuclear activities, said that radionuclides, products of the nuclear reactions that are released into the atmosphere, were detected and traced back to a previous nuclear test, in February 2013.

 They also pointed to the second seismic event.
 Minutes after the initial seismic event was picked up by sensors when the test occurred, there was another smaller one with a magnitude of 4.6.